Flooring Options for Kitchens & Baths With Ratings

 Flooring may be roughly grouped into three categories.

 - Non-resilient flooring includes ceramic tiles, stone, and concrete.
 These materials have no "give" in them whatsoever.
 They make up for it by being about the most durable materials you can use.

 - Resilient flooring includes sheet vinyl and vinyl tile, linoleum, and cork.
 They are more comfortable to walk on and do not retain cold like the more durable materials.

 - Somewhere in between are semi-resilient wood and bamboo.
 These are not as hard as stone, tile and, concrete, but not as resilient as vinyl and cork.

 Wood flooring has the versatility to be used in contemporary or traditional settings.
 It can be stained to produce a variety of wood tones and colors from very light to very dark, or show off its natural beauty with a clear finish.

-This category includes both solid wood flooring and engineered-wood flooring.
+This category includes both solid wood flooring and engineered wood flooring.
 Engineered flooring uses a thin veneer of real wood over plywood.
 The flooring is usually purchased already sealed and varnished (prefinished).
 The cost is similar to the cost of solid wood flooring.
-But it is easier to install because it comes in large tongue and groove sheets and are often glued together instead of nailed to the sub flooring.
-Newer products have even eliminated the glue with sheets that snap together using an inter locking joint.
+But it is easier to install because it comes in large tongue and groove sheets that are often glued together instead of nailed to the subfloor.
+Newer products have even eliminated the glue with sheets that snap together using an interlocking joint.